steveseguin/social_stream/README.md

 ### Known issues or solutions

+#### Chat stops when put in the background or minimized

+- Browser may pause non-visible windows, such as the chat streams Social Stream grabs from, and so you may need to disable this behaviour in your browser.
+To do so, "Disable" the option located at `chrome://flags/#enable-throttle-display-none-and-visibility-hidden-cross-origin-iframes`.
+Also "Disable" the flag `chrome://flags/#calculate-native-win-occlusion`.
+Restart the browser after saving the changes.

+- Avoid minimizing any windows.
+Things work best if windows are kept visible and open, but if you need to put them in the background, don't minimize them at least.

-- Browsers will sometimes stop browser tabs after an hour of inactivity.
-Disable this option in your browser under `chrome://settings/performance` or whereever this setting is found.
+- Browsers may also sometimes stop tabs/windows after an hour of inactivity.
+Disable any option in your browser under `chrome://settings/performance` related to performance throttling or background tabs, such as "Throttle Javascript timers in background".

-- Other options that may be active in your browser can be disabled also, to avoid tabs being throttled or paused, such as `chrome://flags/#calculate-native-win-occlusion`.
-This is helpful if having to keep the chat window visible is a problem.
+- Try to keep the chat window and dock page active and if possible, even partially visible on screen.
+If the windows are hidden or minimized, they may stop working.
+This is also true if the scroll bar for the chat window is not at the bottom; sometimes messages won't load unless you are seeing the newest messages.

-- Another option, if using Windows, is to do Windows + Tab, and have two virtual Desktops on your PC.
+- Another option, if chat messages stop once put in them in background, if using Windows, is to do Win + Tab, and have two virtual Desktops on your PC.
 Put the chat windows into one virtual desktop, and use OBS in the other.
 Win+Tab can let you switch between windows.

+- You can also try the Social Stream Standalone desktop app, as that has more controls and will avoid common throttling / visibility issues found while using Chrome

+- You can also download an application that can "pin" the chat windows, so they remain on top and visible.
+The windows can be made very small in those cases, and just push to the side.

+#### Blue bar appears or chat responder not working

 If the auto responder doesn't work -- you see a blue bar, but nothing happens, there's a couple things to do.
 - make sure if using Youtube/Twitch that the pop out window is open
+- Avoid Firefox, as it will only work with Chromium-based apps (or the standalone app)
 - go to `chrome://apps` and remove the Youtube(s) apps that might appear.
 You can remove them all really if none are required.
 - Make sure you have permission to post into the chat first -- sometimes you need to be a subscriber for example to send chat messages.